 How State and Federal Laws Impact HIPAA Telephone Rules

-As mentioned previously, state laws can have an impact on HIPAA telephone rules inasmuch as they may govern the nature of calls Covered Entities can make to patients.
+As mentioned previously, state laws can have an impact on HIPAA telephone rules inasmuch as they may govern the nature of calls covered entities can make to patients.
 Federal laws are mostly designed to prevent unsolicited telemarketing calls and automated “robocalls”.
-Consequently, Covered Entities have to be careful how they use automated dialers that transmit prerecorded messages for appointment reminders and home healthcare instructions.
+Covered entities have to be careful how they use automated dialers that transmit prerecorded messages for appointment reminders and home healthcare instructions.

 Some automated calls are allowed under the Federal Communication Commission´s rules relating to telemarketing and the Consumer Fraud and Abuse Prevention Act, but these may also be subject to state or local laws – especially if the patient’s telephone number is on a state or federal do not call registry.
 In some cases, it will be necessary for covered entities and business associates to seek professional compliance advice about how the HIPAA telephone rules apply in their jurisdiction.

 HIPAA Telephone Rules FAQs